Updated · Mar 24, 2022

 The ConvertKit pricing plans are as follows:

-Creator – $29/month or $25/month billed annually for up to 1000 subscribers – includes everything in Free, plus:
+For up to 1000 subscribers - includes everything in Free, plus: free migration from another tool and automated funnels & sequences.

 Subscribing to an annual plan earns you a 2-month discount from your total cost.